Macular Degeneration (ARMD / AMD)

 Also see a list of harmful drugs

-- Chloridine (brand name Catapres), for high blood pressure
+- Chloridine (Catapres), for high blood pressure

 Photodynamic Therapy (PVT) is a generally less damaging procedure to seal blood vessels in the eye than traditional laser treatments.